vishalbelsare/agentgateway/examples/rbac/README.md

 ```

-Finally we have a targets section, which tells the proxy how to proxy the incoming requests to the target.
+Finally we have a targets section, which tells the gateway how to proxy the incoming requests to the target.
 In this case we're proxying to the [Everything](https://github.com/modelcontextprotocol/servers/blob/main/src/everything) server.
 ```json
   "targets": {
     "mcp": [